fdbianchi/LPVtools/README.md

 pdK = lpvsyn(pdGaw,3,2,const1);
 ```

 In the folder **demos**, it can be found several examples of the use of the toolbox in more complex applications.
-A documentation report can be found in the folder **foc**.
+A documentation report can be found in the folder **doc**.